olji/Reflux/README.md

 If no match it will check for an applicable offset file on a configurable server.
 This behaviour can be turned off if unwanted.

-If the build versions of the binary and the offset file doesn't match, the software will register a keyboard hook to take manual memory dumps that can be used.
-These will later be attempted to be parsed and saved when the offset file version matches at a later date.

 # Todo
 - Auto-update encoding fixes-list
 - Keyboard hook for manual memdumps